-This program will be offered in May 2021.
-For more information and/or to get on the interest list, please contact Dr. Nick Lennon at firstname.lastname@example.org.
+We plan to offer this program again in May 2024 (probable dates: Mon, May 20 – Wed, May 29).
+For more information and/or to put your name on the interest list, please contact Dr. Nick Lennon at firstname.lastname@example.org.
+The information below is from our May 2022 program.

-How do I apply and submit the deposit?
+How do I apply and submit the application fee and deposit?

 There will be group meetings before our time in Spain.
-We will start in Toledo, Spain around Thursday, May 20, 2021.
-We will end in Madrid, Spain around Friday, May 28, 2021.
-Before applying please make sure you are able to be in Europe for 10 days sometime between around May 16-June 2, 2021.
+We will start in Toledo, Spain around Sunday, May 22, 2022.
+We will end in Madrid, Spain around Monday, May 30, 2022.
+Before applying please make sure you are able to be in Europe for 10 days sometime between around May 18-June 4, 2022.

 Are you ready for a life-changing experience in Spain (Toledo, Cordoba, Seville, Granada and Madrid)?